MerthinTechnologies/ced-docs/tutorials/authenticate-to-merthin-npm-registry.md

+---
+title: "Authenticate to Merthin NPM Registry"
+description: "Steps to authenticate to the Merthin NPM registry."
+---

 # Authenticate to Merthin NPM registry

 This will give you access to all packages under `@ced`, `@merthin` and `@product-central` scopes.